poseidon/matchbox/Documentation/api.md

 ## Cloud config

-Finds the profile matching the machine and renders the corresponding Cloud-Config with group metadata, selectors, and query params.
+DEPRECATED: Finds the profile matching the machine and renders the corresponding Cloud-Config with group metadata, selectors, and query params.

 ```
 GET http://matchbox.foo/cloud?label=value